 There has always been an underlying voice nagging, “You should be doing something more.
 Something better.
 Something different.”
 But then I’d get distracted by Netflix, Facebook or some other social media time-suck and forget all about those feelings of malaise.
 There was nothing intentional about the way I was spending my time or my money.
 And those things added up to an unintentional life.

 The Mindful Hustle is my effort, written down and published for the internet to see how I will hold myself accountable for my own life and the day by day work it requires to set and achieve goals.
+My current goal is to work on my career while also take steps to become a writer on the side – as well as maintain this blog, of course.
+I have recently sent my query letter off for a Query letter review then I’m going to send it off to some publishers, I have looked into courses that would develop my career skills and have officially started blogging… so we’re off to a pretty good start!
 Because I won’t settle for another false start.
 Mind, body, wallet.
 We’re all about to get in shape.
+Just you watch!